CloudBoost/developers/en/datastorage/objects.md

 * **List** : This is an Array and this can be an Array of anything.
 From a simple example of Array of Text to a more complicated example of Array of Relations.

->Info: CloudBoost is schema-mix database.
+><span class="tut-info">Info:</span> CloudBoost is schema-mix database.
 For all your schema-full data, use the columns with respective datatypes, for schema-less data use the data-type called <span class="tut-snippet">Object</span> and you can store any type of data in it.

 #Default Properties